 If you are interested in learning more about Adrienne's approach, contact information, etc, please visit adrienneluft.com

 Chris Hagen has worked with people experiencing trauma, anxiety and depression for 10 years.
 As you work with Chris, you will shift from feeling trapped by overwhelming fears and sadness... to knowing why you feel this way and what to do about it.
 You will recognize your emotions and have the ability to stop them from taking over.
-Chris can be found at the Branches on Fridays.
+Chris can be found at the Branches on Wednesday afternoons and on Fridays.

 Chris uses the modalities that you require according to your style of learning and growing, from thinking-based CBT to body-based EMDR and Sensorimotor Psychotherapy.
 Chris works with anyone experiencing challenges in their life, individuals ages 16 and up.
 Chris is an LGTBQA+ ally and is a proponent of Healthy at Every Size (HAES).